Forestry-Robotics-UC/flir_ax8_simple_driver/README.md

 `flir_encoding` (`string`, `default: mpeg4`)

 The encoding type for the streamed images.
-Possible options are: avc, mpeg4 and mjpg.
+Possible options are: "avc", "mpeg4" and "mjpg".

 `flir_text_overlay` (`string`, `default: off`)

 Option to remove the overlaid text from FLIR.
-Possible options are: avc, mpeg4 and mjpg.
+Possible options are: "on" and "off".

 **Node**